JacemHaggui/File-Repository/README.md

 Here we defined the functions linked to the student_server function.

-Some of them will return a lsit of Packet, in which we store each packet needed to transmit the whole data.
+Some of them will return a list of Packets, in which we store each packet needed to transmit the whole data.

 ```c
 Packet **f_print_n_lines(Packet* in, char directory[]);